Conditional probability

-In probability theory, conditional probability is a measure of the probability of an event occurring, given that another event (by assumption, presumption, assertion or evidence) is already known to have occurred.
+In probability theory, conditional probability is a measure of the probability of an event occurring, given that another event (by assumption, presumption, assertion, or evidence) is already known to have occurred.
 This particular method relies on event A occurring with some sort of relationship with another event B. In this situation, the event A can be analyzed by a conditional probability with respect to B. If the event of interest is A and the event B is known or assumed to have occurred, "the conditional probability of A given B", or "the probability of A under the condition B", is usually written as P(A|B) or occasionally P_{B}(A).
 This can also be understood as the fraction of probability B that intersects with A, or the ratio of the probabilities of both events happening to the "given" one happening (how many times A occurs rather than not assuming B has occurred):

 $P(A \mid B) = \frac{P(A \cap B)}{P(B)}$.

 For example, the probability that any given person has a cough on any given day may be only 5%.
 But if we know or assume that the person is sick, then they are much more likely to be coughing.
-For example, the conditional probability that someone sick is coughing might be 75%, in which case we would have that P(Cough) = 5% and P(Cough|Sick) = 75 %.
+For example, the conditional probability that someone sick is coughing might be 75%, in which case we would have that P(Cough) = 5% and P(Cough|Sick) = 75%.
 Although there is a relationship between A and B in this example, such a relationship or dependence between A and B is not necessary, nor do they have to occur simultaneously.

-P(A|B) may or may not be equal to P(A), i.e., the unconditional probability or absolute probability of A. If P(A|B) = P(A), then events A and B are said to be independent: in such a case, knowledge about either event does not alter the likelihood of each other.
+P(A|B) may or may not be equal to P(A), i.e., the unconditional probability or absolute probability of A. If P(A|B) = P(A), then events A and B are said to be independent: in such a case, knowledge about either event does not alter the likelihood of the other.
 P(A|B) (the conditional probability of A given B) typically differs from P(B|A).
 For example, if a person has dengue fever, the person might have a 90% chance of being tested as positive for the disease.
 In this case, what is being measured is that if event B (having dengue) has occurred, the probability of A (tested as positive) given that B occurred is 90%, simply writing P(A|B) = 90%.
 Alternatively, if a person is tested as positive for dengue fever, they may have only a 15% chance of actually having this rare disease due to high false positive rates.
 In this case, the probability of the event B (having dengue) given that the event A (testing positive) has occurred is 15% or P(B|A) = 15%.
 It should be apparent now that falsely equating the two probabilities can lead to various errors of reasoning, which is commonly seen through base rate fallacies.